 The 29th Annual U.S. Go Congress

-The U.S. Go Congress is the largest Go activity in the United States.
+The U.S. Go Congress is the largest go activity in the United States.
 It happens once a year and spans one week.
-Events include the U.S. Open, the largest annual Go tournament in the U.S., professional lectures and game analysis, continuous self paired games, and all kinds of Go related activities from morning to midnight.
-Come for the Go, come for the camaraderie of old friends, come for the relaxing mountain air.
+Events include the U.S. Open, the largest annual go tournament in the U.S., professional lectures and game analysis, continuous self-paired games, and all kinds of go-related activities from morning to midnight.
+Come for the go.
+Come for the camaraderie of old friends.
 Whatever your reason, we are looking forward to seeing you there.

 Join Us August 3 - 11

 If you would like to see your “Day in the Life at a Go Congress” story in this space, submit it to Director2013@gocongress.org.
 If used, we will attribute it to you - or not - as you wish.

 A day in the Life at Go Congress 2013

 Two days of go competition done.
 This Tuesday morning I rose at 6:30am for a jog on the track, followed by a nice breakfast.
 I stopped on my walk to the playing area to chat with new and old friends – and take a look at Mt.
 Rainier (see left).

 After morning announcements, the 3rd round pairing gave me a tough opponent.
 I had a 2—0 record, so my opponent was rated a stone stronger than I. That’s what happens when you keep winning.
 Maybe those KGS+ teaching games are paying off.
 I sat at table 73.
 My opponent is not yet 4 ft. tall, and he had to kneel on his chair to place his stones.
 Maybe he’s 8 years old.
 Twenty minutes and 63 moves later, he strangled my dumpling.
 The pro who reviewed the game said he was strong for his rating.